The ultimate 6-month-old baby sleep schedule (backed by a sleep expert)

 2. Increased awake time: Your baby can comfortably stay awake for longer periods (about 2.5 to 3 hours) between naps.

-3. Difficulty falling asleep for the third nap: Your baby resists or takes a long time to settle for the third nap.
+1. Difficulty falling asleep for the third nap: Your baby resists or takes a long time to settle for the third nap.

 4. Nighttime sleep changes: Your baby is sleeping better at night and doesn't seem to need that third nap to make up for lost sleep.

 When you notice these signs, try gradually reducing the third nap and adjusting the schedule to two longer naps.
-However remember it’s a process, so go at your baby's pace!
+However, remember it’s a process, so go at your baby's pace!

 Common sleep issues for babies aged 6 months

-At 6-months there can be lots of reasons that your baby isn't sleeping well.
+At 6 months, there can be lots of reasons that your baby isn't sleeping well.
 These are usually the most common:

 1. Short Naps

-Even at 6-months some babies may only have brief naps, sometimes lasting only 20–30 minutes.
+Even at 6 months, some babies may only have brief naps, sometimes lasting only 20–30 minutes.
 This can leave them overtired, as they miss out on the restorative benefits of longer daytime sleeps

 2. Frequent night waking

-3. Difficulty falling sleep independently
+3. Difficulty falling asleep independently

 4. Early morning wakings